-With respect to carbonate and carbon dioxide (CO_2) gas clogging risks for groundwater abstraction wells, the infiltration of the river water will result in lowering that risk as the infiltrated river water has a lower CO_2 pressure (atmospheric CO_2 : \sim 0.04 %) compared to the elevated CO_2 pressure of about 10 % (based on PHREEQC calculations) in the ambient groundwater.
-The higher CO_2 levels in ambient groundwater are likely associated with methanogenesis, in which both methane and CO_2 are formed.
-In addition, since well clogging risks due to CO_2 degassing and carbonate scaling also depend on total gas pressure, the fact that atmospheric total gas pressure in the infiltrated river water is lower than in ambient groundwater (in which CO_2 and CH_4 are accumulated by methanogenesis) reduces the degassing risk to a very low level.
+With respect to carbonate and carbon dioxide (CO2) gas clogging risks for groundwater abstraction wells, the infiltration of the river water will lower this risk as the infiltrated river water has a lower CO2 pressure (atmospheric CO2: ~0.04 %) compared to the elevated CO2 pressure of about 10 % (based on PHREEQC calculations) in the ambient groundwater.
+The higher CO2 levels in ambient groundwater are likely associated with methanogenesis, in which both methane and CO2 are formed.
+In addition, since well clogging risks due to CO2 degassing and carbonate scaling also depend on total gas pressure, the fact that atmospheric total gas pressure in the infiltrated river water is lower than in ambient groundwater (in which CO2 and CH4 are accumulated by methanogenesis) reduces the degassing risk to a very low level.